ggian00/unice/README.md

 # unice

 ## Purpose
-This project containts script files written in bash to automatically download courses lessons files on uniwa eclass.
+This project containts script files, written in bash, to automatically download courses files from uniwa eclass.

 ## Installation
 You will need all uni-* files, just download them and make sure you have excecution permission